Krista Simpson (she/her)

 Social Media Team – Facebook / Social Committee

-I started building with LEGO® in the early 80’s when my younger brother got his first set as a Christmas present.
-He was more of a build once and move on kind of person, and I was always taking it apart and coming up with something new.
-My parents occasionally gave me a set after that, like the LEGO® kitchen set (269).
-But mostly I had to take my brother’s LEGO®.
-Buildings were my focus and at the age of ten I was building airports, farms, churches and houses – so many houses.
-I drifted away from LEGO® as I got older but then I got back into it when LEGO® came out with the Harry Potter sets.
+Wendy started building with LEGO® in the early 80’s when her younger brother got his first set as a Christmas present.
+He was more of a build once and move on kind of person, and Wendy was always taking it apart and coming up with something new.
+Her parents occasionally gave her a set after that, like the LEGO® kitchen set (269).
+But mostly she had to take her brother’s LEGO®.
+Buildings were her focus and at the age of ten she was building airports, farms, churches and houses – so many houses.
+Wendy drifted away from LEGO® as she got older but got back into it when LEGO® came out with the Harry Potter sets.

 Sara Doyle